theRFnoob/HackRF-Test-Network/README.md

 # HackRF-Test-Network

-TLDR: this repository is devoted to collection, organisation and sharing of testing results about the HackRF and Portapacks boards.
+TLDR: this repository is devoted to the collection, organisation and sharing of measurements and test results about the HackRF and Portapacks boards.

 # Why?